ZiaCreatesIdeas/STUDY_USD-GROUP/doc/index.rst

    table of contents

-Omniverse USD Study Group
+USD Study Group
 =========================

 The USD Study Group is born of an interest of a variety of individuals to learn USD on an individual level in order to collaborate, learn and share knowledge.

-`Nandu's Google Sheet for the group <https://docs.google.com/spreadsheets/d/1864ILbgnNiBW2AABcraYibo0phcBrJ1DKWsEvqaklDI/edit?usp=sharing>`_
+We originate from NVIDIA's Omniverse Discord channel.

 `OpenUSD Study Group Weekly Meeting <https://us06web.zoom.us/meeting/register/tZEld-utrzouHtEHa2wiiJtIAA_gqKvI8YCI>`_